 This Retropie handheld is for those of you out there that have no budget but want something that just POPS.

-It’s a large, heavy handheld we’ll admit, and although it’s not comfortable for long periods of play time, it is very immersive with its Bright 3.5-inch HD IPS wide-angle display that can handle 60-FPS image quality.
+It’s a large, heavy handheld I’ll freely admit, and although it’s not comfortable for long periods of play time, it is very immersive with its Bright 3.5-inch HD IPS wide-angle display that can handle 60-FPS image quality.
 If you sync it up to your TV via the HDMI out port you’ll get a 1080p resolution.

 We basically used this is a portable N64 player most of the time, and used the included USB ports with our controllers, and boom, you got yourself Pokemon Stadium or Mario Kart 64 on the bring screen with your friends.